clemsonciti/workshop-palmetto/_episodes/03-palmetto_structure.md

 title: "The structure of the Palmetto Cluster"
 teaching: 15
 exercises: 0
-questions:
-- "How can I access the Palmetto cluster from my local machine?"
 objectives:
-- "Logging into Palmetto from a local Mac / Windows computer."
+- "Compute and login nodes"
+- "Learning about different phases on the cluster"
+- "whatsfree script"
 ---

 Basic structure of the cluster: